Our Story

 Sanctuary_Line_Graphic-01.png

 The Sanctuary started life as a church in the 1800’s.
 Sadly the last decade saw it falling into disrepair.
-Every time we both drove past we thought how sad that such a beautiful old building had ended up in this state.
+Every time we drove past we thought how sad that such a beautiful old building had ended up in this state.

-We both love historic buildings so when the “for sale” sign went up we had to check it out!
+We love historic buildings so when the “for sale” sign went up we had to check it out!

-Immediately the thought of what a great venue space it would make went through both of our minds.
+Immediately the thought of what a great venue space it would make went through our minds.
 We had to look past broken windows and floors but knew there was hope for this historic building.

 After almost a year of major renovations we were ready to open.